petrgazarov/salami/README.md

   <img src="docs/images/salami-example.png" width="80%">
 </p>

 For more examples, see the `examples` directory.
+Each example has a README file with instructions on how to run it.

 ### Constructor function signatures